BTCSatsNetwork/.github/profile/README.md

 We encourage contributions from the community and value your feedback.
 Please refer to our [Contribution Guidelines](https://github.com/) for detailed information on how to contribute to our projects.

-## License

-All our projects are open-source and licensed under the [MIT License](https://github.com/your-repo/sats-blockchain/blob/main/LICENSE).
-Feel free to use, modify, and distribute our code.

 ## Follow Our Progress